 Is it safe to put a TV on a buffet?

-Yes, if the unit is anchored to the wall with an anti-tip kit and the top surface is rated for the TV's weight.
-Always ensure the base is level to prevent leaning.
+It can be safe if the unit is anchored to the wall with an anti-tip kit and the top surface is rated for the TV’s weight.
+The base should sit level to prevent forward lean or imbalance.

 What height buffet works best for a TV?